NickRbk/Kafka-Spring-Boot/README.md

     - you can run app from pre-build images on Docker Hub by `docker-compose up` (prod mode)

     - or follow the above prerequisites and run app in dev mode `docker-compose -f docker-compose-dev.yml up`.

+:exclamation: _**On some reasons to start this application you will need to increase limit of resources available for Docker**_.

 After application start up go to `localhost:4200` to monitor current work (it may takes a couple of minutes to up all containers, watch the progress on terminal).